Post-Operative Instructions

 For Skin Cancer Surgery and Facial Aesthetic Surgery:

-• Apply a clean gauze pack and moderate pressure in the event of any bleeding or ooze from the wound, but avoid excessive pressure especially to any skin flap, dressing or splint.
+• In the event of any bleeding or ooze from the wound, apply a clean gauze and moderate pressure to the wound for 10 minutes, but avoid excessive pressure especially to any skin flap, dressing or splint.
 A small amount of bleeding from the wound is normal following most facial surgery procedures.
+Cooling of the wound with an ice-pack can also help to slow bleeding.

 • Avoid any excessively dusty or dirty environments which may contaminate your wound.
 If necessary, your wound may be covered with a dressing adhering only to the surrounding skin